katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Tweak: Add "Status" column to Campaigns table
 * Tweak: Only "Active" users now shown by default in Contacts
 * Tweak: Filtering Contacts by status now loads new request
+* Tweak: Allow Draft events to be visible to administrators

 __Developer Notes:__